 See and Do in Abu Dhabi

-Abu Dhabi appeals more to working expats than sightseeing tourists, but it does have its share of worthwhile things to see and do.
+While Abu Dhabi appeals more to families and working expats than sightseeing tourists, it does have its share of worthwhile things to see and do.

 Head out of town for the day to the richly historic and picturesque city of Al Ain, 100 miles (160km) east of Abu Dhabi.
 The dry desert air and the oases in the area have made it a popular weekend retreat for many expats living in the emirate.